snowdon-dev/node-llm-test/README.md

 can provide options for using a static wordlist and locking the process to a specific code tag.
 Let me know if you'd like support for that.

-If you know the test code and the pangram list, then based on the position of the missing word, the chance of guessing the correct input is `1/pangrams.length`.
+If the test code and the pangram list is known, then based on the position of the missing word, the chance of guessing the correct input is `1/pangrams.length`.
 A testee should therefore achieve at least this level of accuracy; otherwise, its reasoning is performing worse than random guessing.